 Once processed and referenced, the BRC entrust scientists and clinicians with this resource to lead their research programs.
 By means of new genetic, software and imaging tools, they will be able to improve our knowledge of the disease, identify vulnerable patient populations, improve the use of existing drugs or develop new treatments adjusted to each patient’s profile.

-The result of the active involvement of patients and their donors, the collection created and developed by 23 BRC and 33 transplant units, brings together to date over 148,000 biological samples of HSCT complications.
+The result of the active involvement of patients and their donors, the collection created and developed by 23 BRC and 33 transplant units, brings together to date almost 200,000 biological samples of HSCT complications.
 It is the driving force of CRYOSTEM.